agabani/tor-operator/docs/custom_resource_definitions/toringress.md

 ### Horizontal Pod Autoscaler

-The Tor Operator will create a load balanced Onion Service using an auto generated Onion Key for the Onion Balance instance managed by a Horizontal Pod Autoscaler.
+The Tor Operator will create a load balanced OnionService using an auto generated OnionKey for the OnionBalance instance managed by a Horizontal Pod Autoscaler.

 ```
 #onionkey.yaml